cahubruno/OFICIAL-project-5-starter-code/Readme.md

   Truffle will be inicialized on address: `http://127.0.0.1:9545/`
 4. Compile the contract: `compile`
 5. Migrate the contract to local Ethereum network: `migrate --reset`
-6. Run all configured Tests on `TestStarNotary.js`
+6. Run all configured Tests on "TestStarNotary.js": `test`

+  * Check "ATTENTION TO THE TESTS" session for more details

     All configured tests: